- Default Parameters

 ownCloud performs several verification checks.
 There are two options,

-available.
+Check if ownCloud is up-to-date and shows a notification if a new version is available.
 This option is only applicable to ownCloud core.
 It is not applicable to app updates.

 When this switch is set to